 There's the famous next-day delivery in the UK and two-day delivery in the US, while same-day delivery is also available in certain areas, as well as Prime Now, which brings you certain items in two hours or less.

 If you're a Kindle owner, then a Amazon Prime membership will get you access to a free ebook every month from the Kindle First service and another free book from the Amazon Kindle Lending Library.

 Amazon Prime Instant Video

-You'll also get access to the Amazon Prime Instant Video streaming service with hundreds of movies and TV shows, including Jeremy Clarkson, James May and Richard Hammond's "Grand Tour".
+You'll also get access to the Amazon Prime Video streaming service with hundreds of movies and TV shows, including The Marvellous Mrs Maisel, Wheel Of Time and The Summer I Turned Pretty.

 And of course there's also Prime Music which offers free music streaming of millions of tracks, plus Prime Photos for backing up your photographs from a phone or computer.

 No matter what the service offers, and the faults that it has - which we'll explore - the key thing to remember here is that Amazon Video alone is worth the Prime subscription.
 It's cheaper than Netflix per year, and everything else that Prime offers can be considered as an added bonus.
 And there's a LOT of extras.

 We've given Amazon Prime Instant Video a full test over here (opens in new tab), but we'll cover most of the important points again in this review.
 This streaming service has had more names than Cordozar Calvin Broadus, Jr. over the years, and it forms an important part of what Amazon Prime offers.

 It is, essentially, a streaming service like Netflix but it's also included in your yearly (or monthly) Prime subscription.
 It's really very impressive value.